 - Real-time projects related to each Fellow’s organization that address a particular challenge or opportunity

-- Dean’s Dinners hosted by Dean David Birdsell of the School of Public Affairs, where fellows connect with leaders of the nonprofit sector and government
+- Leadership Conversations hosted by Dean David Birdsell of the School of Public Affairs, where fellows connect with leaders of the nonprofit sector and government

 - Prominent mentors with decades of experience in the field.

-Upon completion of the program, Fellows will receive a certificate from the School of Public Affairs at Baruch College.
+Upon completion of the program, Fellows will receive a certificate from the Austin W. Marxe School of Public and International Affairs at Baruch College

 “In New York, nonprofits are critical to so many aspects of urban life.
 Working with Baruch College, we’re starting to train the next generation of nonprofit leaders.”

 “This critical moment for the nonprofit sector presents an exciting opportunity to partner with The New York Community Trust to create a first-class, innovative, practice-based executive certificate program at Baruch College’s School of Public Affairs.”

 “Today’s nonprofit leaders must act right now to make sure that their successors have the necessary knowledge to ensure the long-term sustainability of their organizations for the future benefit of all the residents of our metropolitan region.”